-WIEGO's work is making an impact around the world, in the local streets and on the world stage.
+WIEGO's work is making an impact in urban communities and on the world stage.

 WIEGO has three goals: to help amplify the voice of these workers, to increase their visibility through official statistics and public engagements, and to ensure they have validity in policymaking forums.